Contractor Coaching Strategies Checklist

 Running a contracting business isn’t always easy, even at the best of times.
-You’ve got marketing challenges and customer hassles and employee headaches.
+You’ve got marketing challenges, customer hassles and employee headaches.
 All of these things add up to create a very challenging environment—and somehow you’re expected to achieve your goals and succeed in this environment!
-How can contracting business survive and thrive when you spend your day struggling through the challenges?
+How can your contracting business survive and thrive when you spend your day struggling through the challenges?

 As someone who has been there in the trenches and struggled in the same ways that you have, I know what you are facing and I feel the frustration and even the burnout that you are feeling.
-The first thing you should know is that you’re not alone—in my contractor business coaching, I’ve worked with countless other service business owners and contractors just like you, and I’ve helped them overcome those same challenges to create a business that grows.
+The first thing you should know is that you’re not alone—as a contractor coach, I’ve worked with countless other service business owners and contractors just like you, and I’ve helped them overcome those same challenges to create a business that grows.

 If I was coaching you, here are 9 things I would look at right now.
 I’m sharing them here with you to help you go through your own business and see if you can create change by addressing these.

 One of the biggest areas of growth that most business owners neglect is mindset.
 You’re so focused on your business that you forget something important: it all starts in your head.
 If you wake up daily and are stressed about your business, and if that stress eats away at you all day long, it will mess with your mind and your business will suffer.
 The very first thing you’ll want to do is adjust your mindset to become excited again about your business.